hbctraining/Intro-to-R-online-Catalyst/lessons/4A_Segment_4_Video_A.md

 ## Packages and Libraries

-**Slide: Packages vs. Libraries (just the image or definitions as well?)

-<img src="../img/install_vs_library.jpeg" width="600">

-*Analogy and image credit to [Dianne Cook](https://twitter.com/visnut/status/1248087845589274624) of [Monash University](https://www.monash.edu/).*
+**Slide: Packages **

+*fade in bullets*

 A **Package** in R is a collection of R functions, data, and compiled code in a well-defined format.
-Packages increase the power of R by improving existing functionalities, or by adding new ones.
-There are currently over 16,000 user contributed packages and this number continues to increase exponentially.

 As part of your R installation, you have access to a set of **standard (or base) packages**.
 These base packages are considered part of the R source code and contain **basic functions** that allow R to work, and enable standard statistical and graphical functions on datasets.
 Functions that have been used in any of the previous segments are part of these base packages.

+The more you work with R, you will come to realize that there is a cornucopia of R packages that offer a wide variety of functionality.
+There are currently over 16,000 user contributed packages and this number continues to increase exponentially.
+To use additional packages you will be required to install it, which simply means downloading the package code onto your personal computer.

+**Slide: Libraries**

+*fade in bullets*

 A **Library** in R, refers to the directory or folder on your computer where the packages are stored.
 After a package is installed on your computer, you need to load the library into your R session.
 Loading the library allows the user to access any functions or datasets that are part of the package.

+**Slide: Packages vs. Libraries

+<img src="../img/install_vs_library.jpeg" width="600">

+*Analogy and image credit to [Dianne Cook](https://twitter.com/visnut/status/1248087845589274624) of [Monash University](https://www.monash.edu/).*

 The terms *package* and *library* are sometimes used synonymously and there has been [discussion](http://www.r-bloggers.com/packages-v-libraries-in-r/) amongst the community to resolve this.
 An analogy used to help differentiate between packages and libraries, is if you think of the package installation as installing a lightbulb into your light fixture.
 You do this once and you're all set for awhile.
 When we want to use the light, we use the switch to turn it on or off.
 Similarly, when we want to use a package we need to load the library every time we start a new RStudio environment.

+RStudio:

 To check what libraries are loaded in your current R session, we use a function called `sessionInfo()`.
 This is a function that does not require any arguments.